andersevenrud/nordic.nvim/CONTRIBUTING.md

 # Contribution Guide

-Pull requests are very welcome and this guide will walk thorugh some of the basics on how to contribute.
+Pull requests are very welcome and this guide will walk through some of the basics on how to contribute.

 ## Code style